enkimute/ganja.js/README.md

 })();

 ```
-Resulting in P3, the geometric algebra for projective eucledian space.
+Resulting in P3, the geometric algebra for projective euclidean space.

 ```javascript
 P3.inline(function(){